mozilla/ecosystem-test-scripts/docs/developer-guides/developer_setup.md

 Contributors should follow the [Contributing Guidelines][Contributing Guidelines] and [Community Participation Guidelines][Community Participation Guidelines] for the repository.

-## 2. Create a CircleCI API Token

-In order to execute the `circleci_scraper` script, a personal CircleCI API Token is needed.
-To create a token, follow the [creating a personal api token][CircleCI Create API Token] CircleCI instructions.
-Store the key value in a safe place.

-**DO NOT SHARE YOUR CIRCLECI API TOKEN**

-## 3. Copy the Service Account JSON Keys
+## 2. Copy the Metric Reporter Service Account JSON Key

-The `circleci_scraper` and `metric_reporter` scripts are set up using the [ecosystem-test-eng GCP project][ETE GCP Project] with the circleci-scraper and metric-reporter [service accounts][ETE GCP Service Accounts].
-In order to execute the scripts, keys for the service accounts, in the form of a JSON files, need to be copied from the 1Password Ecosystem Test Engineering Team Vault into the root directory of the `ecosystem-test-scripts` project.
+The `metric_reporter` script is set up using the [ecosystem-test-eng GCP project][ETE GCP Project] with the metric-reporter [service accounts][ETE GCP Service Accounts].
+In order to execute the script, a key for the service account, in the form of a JSON file, needs to be copied from the 1Password Ecosystem Test Engineering Team Vault into the root directory of the `ecosystem-test-scripts` project.

-## 4. Set up the config.ini
+## 3. Set up the config.ini

 All settings for the `ecosystem-test-scripts` are defined in the `config.ini` file.
-To set up a local `config.ini` file:

-4.1 Make a copy of the `config.ini.sample` file found in the root directory of the
-    `ecosystem-test-scripts` project and rename it to `config.ini`\
+To set up a local `config.ini` file, make a copy of the `config.ini.sample` file found in the root directory of the ecosystem-test-scripts` project and rename it to `config.ini`
-4.2 Under the `[circleci_scraper]` section of the file, set the `token` value to the CircleCI API
-    key created in step 2

-## 5. Set up the python virtual environment
+## 4. Set up the python virtual environment

 This project uses [Poetry][Poetry] for dependency management in conjunction with a pyproject.toml file.
 While you can use virtualenv to set up the dev environment, it is recommended to use